LeAnn Rimes: Family challenges and lawsuits

 From the beginning of Rimes' career, father Wilbur Rimes managed his daughter and served as producer on her records.
 In May 2000, Rimes and her mother sued Wilbur, alleging that he took more than seven million dollars of her income over the course of five years.
 The lawsuit claimed that money was being taken away from Rimes personally as well as from a management company that was founded back in 1995.
 The suit also included her former manager, Lyle Walker, who assisted her father in management duties.
 The suit was filed in a district court in Dallas, Texas.
-Rimes also alleged that both men made unreasonable fees and took advantage of Rimes's label (Curb Records).
 Rimes sought unspecified damages because her attorney was not sure of how much money had been lost in the preceding five years.
 In May 2001, she was informed by a Nashville court that she could not break her contract with Curb Records.
 Amidst the reaction, she visibly mouthed the words, "I hate you" to her father.
 When Rimes was 18, she filed a lawsuit against Curb Records on her own, successfully petitioning a court to remove her position as a "minority" on the recording contract.
 As a result, this change made the contract binding.